Blog

 In 2019, Gareth further inspired the nation when he announced he was living with HIV.
 Gareth timed the announcement to coincide with his taking part in an Ironman triathlon, beginning his work to break the HIV stigma and drive home one simple message: HIV did not weaken him.
 He was in control.
 His life was not over.

-As a speaker, Gareth is relatable and inspiring, able to captivate audiences with stories of his extensive career highlights, working to remove stigmas surrounding LGBT+ issues and speaking on the importance of diversity and inclusion in sport.
+As a speaker, Gareth is relatable and inspiring, able to captivate audiences with stories of his extensive career highlights, working to remove stigmas surrounding LGBTQ+ issues and speaking on the importance of diversity and inclusion in sport.

 Charlie Martin